efdevcon/devcon-website/src/content/sections/en/community-and-ecosystem-hubs-at-devcon-bogota.md

   * Accessible to all Devcon attendees.

-  * Dedicated to specific cause or topic
+  * Dedicated to specific cause or topic.
 ---